Pal’s Photo in a Flash winner October 3rd

-Congratulations Patty Bailey, you are our Pal’s Photo in a Flash winner for Tuesday, October 3rd!
+Congratulations Mel McAllister, you are our Pal’s Photo in a Flash winner for Tuesday, October 3rd!

 We select our winners each day and feature the winning photos on News Channel 11 at 5:00 p.m. and 5:30 p.m.